ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 I have experienced this myself and usually Tech Leader positions conflict with time spent programming.
-If your particular organization has technical paths you can take positions such as Principal Engineer you can try to move into that direction, but most companies do not have such paths.
+If your particular organization has technical paths (such as Principal Engineer) you can try to move into that direction, but most companies do not have such paths.

 You can always trailblaze the path by communicating clearly with your managers the pursuit of such goal.
-Some companies can accommodate such goals but others have different priorities thus they will conflict with yours.
+Some companies can accommodate you but others have different priorities thus they will conflict with yours.

 ## Architecture